Khamenei says halting a virus ‘urgent’ priority; WHO mass-testing three potential Covid treatments

 The testing of artesunate, imatinib and infliximab on Covid-19 patients is the second stage of the WHO’s Solidarity hunt for effective treatments against the killer disease.
 Previously, four drugs were evaluated by the Solidarity trial, involving almost 13,000 patients in 500 hospitals across 30 countries.

-The provisional results issued in October showed that remade sivir, hydroxychloroquine, lopinavir and interferon had little or no effect on hospitalised patients with Covid-19.
+The provisional results issued in October showed that remdesivir, hydroxychloroquine, lopinavir and interferon had little or no effect on hospitalised patients with Covid-19.
 The final results are due out next month.

 "We already have many tools to prevent, test for and treat Covid-19, including oxygen, dexamethasone and IL-6 blockers.
 But we need more, for patients at all ends of the clinical spectrum, from mild to severe disease," Tedros told a news conference.